 Shoot for between .5 and 4 ounces per 5-gallon batch.
 Anywhere from .5 to 1 ounce can work for American pale ales.
 You can use up to 2 ounces for IPAs, and 2 to 4 ounces for double IPAs.

-Again, smelling and tasting your raw ingredients is the key when sizing hops for your batch.
-Keep in mind that dry hopping adds a much stronger and fresher hop aroma than adding hops during the boil.
+Smelling and tasting your raw ingredients is the key when sizing hops for your batch.
+Dry hopping adds a much stronger and fresher hop aroma than adding hops during the boil.
 Trust your gut, don’t be afraid to experiment, and don’t shy away from big flavors.

 Using Hop Plugs

 Similar to whole hops, plugs walk the line between the other two options.
 They stay fresh longer than whole hops, and they’re made specifically for dry hopping.